Aircloak/aircloak/air/coreos_cluster.md

 #### Configuring the load balancer

-Once the Air system is installed, on the balancer machine, in the `/aircloak/target_cluster/aircloak/air/balancer/config/` folder you'll find the routers file which needs to be edited.
+Once the Air system is installed you'll find the routers file which needs to be edited in the `/aircloak/target_cluster/aircloak/air/balancer/config/` folder on the balancer machine.
 In this file you need to list all the CoreOS machines belonging to the cluster.
 As soon as you save the file, the balancer will use these machines.

 #### Creating the first user

-In case your cluster starts on the fresh database, you won't be able to log in, because there won't be any users in the database.
-You need to manually insert the user through the remote console.
-You can enter the console by running `/aircloak/air/insights/container.sh remote_console` on some CoreOS machine.
+You won't be able to log in if your cluster starts with a fresh database.
+This is because by default no user exists.
+To manually add a user, enter the remote console on any one of the CoreOS machines using `/aircloak/air/insights/container.sh remote_console`

 Now you can add the organisation and the admin login: